KooperL/marketo-developer.en/help/rest-api/authentication.md

 ---
-title: "Authentication"
+title: Authentication
 feature: REST API
-description: "Authenticating Marketo users for API usage."
+description: Authenticating Marketo users for API usage.
+exl-id: f89a8389-b50c-4e86-a9e4-6f6acfa98e7e
 ---
 # Authentication

 Marketo's REST APIs are authenticated with 2-legged OAuth 2.0.
 Client IDs and Client Secrets are provided by custom services that you define.
 Each custom service is owned by an API-Only user which has a set of roles and permissions which authorize the service to perform specific actions.
 An access token is associated with a single custom service.
 Access token expiration is independent of tokens associated with other custom services that may be present in an instance.